KubaTaba1uga/stm32mp135f_ebook_reader/docs/getting_started.rst

 Build the SD card image
 -----------------------

-The operating system, bootloader, and application are stored on the SD card.
+The firmware is on the SD card.
 Before making any changes, verify that you can rebuild the SD card image and boot the device successfully.

 To build the BSP (Board Support Package) image do: